MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_ANSI_Terminals.md

 - The `Length` property of a string returns the length for the text without the ANSI escape sequences.
-- The `StringDecorated Substring(int contentLength)` method returns a substring starting at index 0 up to the content length that is not a part of ANSI escape sequences.
+- The `StringDecorated Substring(int contentLength)` method returns a substring starting at index 0 up to the content length that'sn't a part of ANSI escape sequences.
 This is needed for table formatting to truncate strings and preserve ANSI escape sequences that don't take up printable character space.
 - The `string ToString()` method stays the same and returns the plaintext version of the string.